Dermatologic Manifestations of Urticarial Vasculitis Medication

 Class Summary

-Used for infectious diseases (eg, leprosy); however, sulfones are effective in inflammatory diseases.
-Mechanism of action may involve inhibiting free radical formation by neutrophils.
+Sulfone antibiotics are used for infectious diseases (eg, leprosy); however, sulfones are effective in inflammatory diseases.
+The mechanism of action may involve inhibiting free radical formation by neutrophils.
 In most case reports, these medications are effective only in purely cutaneous forms of urticarial vasculitis.

 Dapsone (Avlosulfon)

-Preferred sulfone.
+Dapsone is the preferred sulfone.
 Other sulfones must be metabolized to dapsone for their effect.
-Mechanism of action is similar to that of sulfonamides in which competitive antagonists of PABA prevent formation of folic acid, inhibiting bacterial growth.
+The mechanism of action is similar to that of sulfonamides in which competitive antagonists of PABA prevent the formation of folic acid, inhibiting bacterial growth.

 Dosing guidelines for dermatologic use have been well described in dermatitis herpetiformis.
-Most case reports about effect in urticarial vasculitis use dermatitis herpetiformis dosing guidelines.
-Has been used extensively in chronic bullous disease of childhood.
+Most case reports about effects in urticarial vasculitis use dermatitis herpetiformis dosing guidelines.
+Dapsone has been used extensively in chronic bullous diseases of childhood.

 Antimalarials